dsaidgovsg/spark-custom-addons/README.md

 - Google Cloud Storage SDK JAR
 - MariaDB JDBC Connector JAR

+Additionally, all Alpine builds have `gcompat` and `libc6-compat` installed to prevent `glibc` shared library related issues.

 ## AWS Java SDK Version Derivation

 The version of AWS Java SDK is dependent on the Hadoop version.
 An example of